pytest-dev/pluggy/RELEASING.rst

 -----------------

 #.
 Dependening on the magnitude of the changes in the release, consider testing
-   some of the large downstream users of pluggy against the upcoming release.
+   some of the large downstream users of ln_pluggy against the upcoming release.
    You can do so using the scripts in the ``downstream/`` directory.

 #.
 From a clean work tree, execute::